 - Add diced onion and cook until softened, about 5 minutes.

-- Add poblano peppers, bell pepper, plantain, and kosher salt and cook until vegetables are softened, an additional 7 to 10 minutes.
+- Add poblano peppers, bell pepper, plantain, frozen corn, green chiles and kosher salt and cook until vegetables are softened, an additional 7 to 10 minutes.

 - Remove bay leaf, transfer chili to bowls and garnish with your favorite chili toppings!